Home > growing blueberries in florida

 Watering Requirements

-Blueberries need moist but not waterlogged soil to thrive.
-So water consistently and focusing on the root zone.
-During dry spells, consider drip irrigation to deliver water slowly and directly to the roots.
-Avoid irrigating with hard water that could raise the pH of the soil.
+Keep blueberry soil moist but not waterlogged.
+Water consistently and focusing on the root zone.
+Consider drip irrigation during dry spells.
+It can deliver water slowly and directly to the roots.
+Avoid irrigating with hard water.
+It can raise the soil pH.

 When to Fertilize Blueberries in Florida?

-Fertilize blueberries with an acidic fertilizer formulated for acid-loving plants.
-You can apply it in late winter to early spring before new growth appears.
+Apply a fertilizer formulated for acid-loving plants in late winter to early spring before new growth appears.
 Then, apply in early summer to support fruit growth.
-Always follow the manufacturer's recommendations.
-Over-fertilizing can damage the plant.
-Under-fertilizing can result in poor fruit yield.
+Always follow the recommendations.

 When to Prune Blueberries in Florida?